E-Safety at Cathcart Street Primary School

 A = ACCEPT - Accepting emails, IM messages, or opening files, pictures or texts from people you don’t know or trust can lead to problems – they may contain viruses or nasty messages!

 R = RELIABLE - Information you find on the internet may not be true, or someone online may be lying about who they are.

 T = TELL - Tell your parent, carer or a trusted adult if someone or something makes you feel uncomfortable or worried, or if you or someone you know is being bullied online.

 Here are some website links that might provide more guidance:

-Attached at the bottom of the page is a copy of our school E-Safety Policy, an overview of how the school approaches E-Safety across all Phases and Key Stages and KS1/KS2 E-Safety Posters.
+At the bottom of the page is a copy of our E-Safety Curriculum Overview, Mobile Phones Leaflet and E-Safety Posters.

-PARENTS - Please feel free to speak to Miss Sheridan or Mrs Maillet if you have any ICT questions or concerns.
-We try to support the community as much as we can, holding parent's ICT events and training sessions.
+Please speak to Miss Sheridan or Mrs Maillet if you have any ICT questions or concerns.
+We try to support the community as much as we can, holding parents' ICT events and training sessions.
 Please read newsletters, check the school bulletin board and school website for any upcoming events or training opportunities.